lasithdon/gitsinhala/README.md

-this is a readme file for this projectS.hahahah
+this is a readme file for this projectS.hahahah file